thingsboard/thingsboard-client-sdk/README.md

 When using the `ThingsBoardHttp` class instance, the protocol used to send the data to the HTTP broker is not hard coded, but instead the `ThingsBoardHttp` class expects the argument to a `IHTTP_Client` implementation.

-Thanks to it being a `interface` it allows an arbitrary implementation, meaning the underlying HTTP client can be whatever the user decides, so it can for example be used to support platforms using `Arduino` or even `Espressif IDF`.
+Thanks to it being an interface it allows an arbitrary implementation, meaning the underlying HTTP client can be whatever the user decides, so it can for example be used to support platforms using `Arduino` or even `Espressif IDF`.

 Currently, implemented in the library itself is the `Arduino_HTTP_Client`, which is simply a wrapper around the [`ArduinoHttpClient`](https://github.com/arduino-libraries/ArduinoHttpClient), see [dependencies](https://github.com/arduino-libraries/ArduinoHttpClient?tab=readme-ov-file#dependencies) for whether the board you are using is supported or not.